forum des droits de l'homme d'essaouira

 Youth of the World : Freedom, Identity, Future

-For the first time in decades, a generation is coming of age with the conviction that the future may be more fragile than the past.
-Climate disruption, prolonged conflicts, increasingly precarious life trajectories, and the pervasive influence of technology on both private and public life contribute to a shifting horizon.
-In this context, youth is no longer perceived solely as a promise, but as a space where tensions between democratic ideals and systemic crises become particularly visible.
-It is this transformation that the 2026 Forum seeks to examine.
+For the first time in decades, a generation is growing up with the conviction that the future will be more uncertain than the past.
+Climate crisis, protracted wars, increasingly precarious life paths, the growing influence of technology on both personal and collective lives: the horizon has darkened.
+In this context, youth becomes less a promise than the primary space of tension between democratic aspirations and systems in crisis.
+It is this shift that the 2026 Forum proposes to explore.

 CROSS-TALK